 Universal Influenza Vaccine Initiative

-2018 marks the 100th anniversary of the 1918 influenza pandemic that infected a third of the world’s population and killed between 50 and 100 million people.
+2018 marks the 100th anniversary of the 1918 influenza pandemic that infected one-third of the world’s population and killed between 50 million and 100 million people.
 Put in perspective, the pandemic killed more people in 12 months than HIV/AIDS has in the last 50 years.

-Today influenza still looms as one of our greatest global threats.
-Annually, seasonal influenza kills an estimated 250,000 – 500,000 people worldwide, and in our increasingly interconnected world a new pandemic — and the associated potential for widespread social, economic and political upheaval — is more and more likely.
+Today, influenza still looms as one of our greatest global threats.
+Annually, seasonal influenza kills an estimated 250,000 to 500,000 people worldwide.
+In the increasingly interconnected world, a new pandemic — and the associated potential for widespread social, economic, and political upheaval — is more and more likely.

-While great progress has been made in understanding the influenza virus, there has been little progress in understanding how the human immune system prevents and controls influenza.
-As a result, our current vaccines are only moderately effective in blunting seasonal flu or protecting vulnerable populations such as the very young or old, and offer limited protection against a rapidly emerging global pandemic.
+While great progress has been made in understanding the influenza virus, little progress has occurred in understanding how the human immune system prevents and controls influenza.
+As a result, current vaccines are only moderately effective in blunting seasonal flu or protecting vulnerable populations such as the very young or old.
+Modern vaccines offer limited protection against rapidly emerging global pandemics.

-To address this critical gap, the Human Vaccines Project has launched the Universal Influenza Vaccine Initiative (UIVI) together with leading academic, corporate, nonprofit and government partners.
+To address the critical gap in influenza vaccine progress, the Human Vaccines Project has launched the Universal Influenza Vaccine Initiative (UIVI) in association with leading academic, corporate, nonprofit, and government partners.

-Beginning in 2018, the UIVI will undertake the most comprehensive clinical analysis of immune responses to flu yet conducted to understand how to generate long-term immunity across influenza strains in globally diverse populations.
-The initiative brings together leading biomedical and bioinformatics researchers with the goal of greatly accelerating the development of a universal influenza vaccine.
+Beginning in 2018, UIVI undertook the most comprehensive clinical analysis of immune responses to flu yet conducted to understand how to generate long-term immunity across influenza strains in globally diverse populations.
+The initiative brings together leading biomedical and bioinformatics researchers with the goal of accelerating the development of a universal influenza vaccine.